adivijaykumar/iisc-notes/README.md

 Check List :-

-- [ ] Write thesis, and look for courses at ICTS and IISc
+- [ ] Write thesis
 - [ ] Write JNB paper
+- [ ] Feynman-Hibbs and Sakurai Path Integrals, exp(ipq), <p|q>
-- [ ] Green Function review from Boas
+- [ ] Green Function and Branch Cuts review from Boas
-- [ ] Have a look at Switchbacks and the Bridge to Nowhere - Susskind and Zhao Papers for Project :-
+- [ ] Have a look at Switchbacks and the Bridge to Nowhere - Susskind and Zhao, fast scramblers

+Papers for Project :-

 - [ ] Many Body Localization by Sims et al